-School Assemblies
+School Parade

-A whole school assembly is held in the school hall every Wednesday morning at 9.00 am.
+Parade is held in the school hall every Wednesday morning at 9.00 am.
+Whole school parade occurs in weeks 1 and 10, and on special occasions.
+P-2 parade occurs in weeks 2, 4, 6, 8.
+Year 3-6 parade occurs in weeks 3, 5, 7, 9.
 Students sing the National Anthem, messages are disseminated to students and awards are presented.
-This is a good opportunity to bring the school together as a whole.
+This is a good opportunity to bring the school together in sectors and as a whole.
 Parents are invited to attend these assemblies.